Child Inpatient Services & Specialized Needs Child Unit

-The Child and Adolescent Inpatient Program at Westborough Behavioral Healthcare Hospital serves children ages 4 through 12.
+The Child and Adolescent Inpatient Unit at Westborough Behavioral Healthcare Hospital serves children ages 4 through 12.
 This program provides a structured, consistent and nurturing environment for our patients.
 Within such a milieu, systematic applications of positive reinforcement principles and strength-based clinical approaches are utilized.
 All interventions help children to develop trust in others, increase their level of self-control, develop the ability to take initiative, and learn important skills in socialization, self-expression and other practical areas.

 The children we treat come from diverse backgrounds and experiences.
 They are typically admitted because they are having thoughts or behaviors that may pose a danger to themselves and/or others.
 If your child/adolescent is exhibiting any of the following behavioral signs and symptoms, we are here to help:

 Suicidal/homicidal thoughts, threats or actions